elroy-galbraith/GemEx/README.md

 - **Economic Calendar**: High and medium-impact EUR/USD events
 - **News Filtering**: Automated relevance scoring for trading impact
 - **Event Timing**: UTC-based scheduling for global market coordination

+## 📄 License

+This project is licensed under the **Apache License 2.0** - see the [LICENSE](LICENSE) file for details.

+### ⚠️ Important Disclaimers

+**EDUCATIONAL PURPOSE ONLY**: This software is provided STRICTLY FOR EDUCATIONAL AND RESEARCH PURPOSES ONLY.
+It is NOT intended for actual trading, investment decisions, or financial advice.

+**NO FINANCIAL ADVICE**: This software does not constitute financial advice, investment recommendations, or trading signals.
+Any analysis, predictions, or outputs generated should NOT be used to make actual trading decisions.

+**USE AT YOUR OWN RISK**: By using this software, you acknowledge that you understand the risks involved and agree to use it entirely at your own risk.
+The authors and contributors shall not be liable for any losses, damages, or financial harm.

+**For complete disclaimers and legal information, please read the full [LICENSE](LICENSE) file.**

 ## 🛠️ Installation & Setup